 Build 25,000 new non-profit affordable rental homes over the next ten years

-I’ll focus on building affordable rental homes for those making $80,000 a year or less, more non-market and supportive housing for our most vulnerable citizens, and targeted housing solutions for Indigenous Peoples, cultural communities, seniors, and people living with disabilities.
+I’m focused on building affordable rental homes for those making $80,000 a year or less, more non-market and supportive housing for our most vulnerable citizens, and targeted housing solutions for Indigenous Peoples, cultural communities, seniors, and people living with disabilities.

 Speed up the permitting process by increasing staff and reducing red tape

-As mayor, I will reduce unnecessary delays and confusion in the permitting process by adding more clerical staff and reorganizing city departments to untangle conflicting requirements – with special emphasis on reducing wait times for small- and medium-sized developers and homeowners.
+I'm working to reduce unnecessary delays and confusion in the permitting process by adding more clerical staff and reorganizing city departments to untangle conflicting requirements – with special emphasis on reducing wait times for small- and medium-sized developers and homeowners.

 Protect our 6,000 cooperative housing units by renewing city-held leases

-I’ll give certainty to existing co-operative housing associations and build new co-op homes.
+I’m working to give certainty to existing co-operative housing associations and build new co-op homes.

 Providing homeowners more opportunities to develop their own properties

-I’ll expand opportunities for more ground-oriented housing in our least dense neighbourhoods, including expediting the construction of triplexes and fourplexes on standard lots and removing barrier to converting large homes into multi-family residences.
+I’m working on expanding opportunities for more ground-oriented housing in our least dense neighbourhoods, including expediting the construction of triplexes and fourplexes on standard lots and removing barrier to converting large homes into multi-family residences.

 Build 35,000 new condominiums, coach houses, and townhouses over the next decade

-I’ll provide more affordable opportunities for first-time homebuyers and those looking to downsize in Vancouver.
+I’m working to provide more affordable opportunities for first-time homebuyers and those looking to downsize in Vancouver.

 Get Ottawa and Victoria back into housing permanently

-I will use seven years of experience as a Member of Parliament to work with senior levels of government to create long-term housing funding and bring back tax rules to encourage the construction of rental buildings.
+I'm using my seven years of experience as a Member of Parliament to work with senior levels of government to create long-term housing funding and bring back tax rules to encourage the construction of rental buildings.